Dialpad LogoDialpad Logo Icon

 Today, contact center software can do much, much more than it used to.
 (They definitely don’t just let your agents have phone calls with customers anymore.)
 But what should you know about the latest contact center technology?

-From call center AI that anticipates customer intent and automatically pops up answers to tough questions for agents, to the nuances of software integrations, there’s a lot that a contact center platform can do to help your team.
+From call center AI that anticipates customer intent and automatically pops up answers to tough questions for agents, to the nuances of contact center integration, there’s a lot that a contact center platform can do to help your team.
 Having worked in support for almost 10 years, I’ve seen these benefits firsthand.

 In this guide, I’ll walk you through some of the most interesting and important trends when it comes to contact center technology, for both agents and supervisors.